dymmond/esmerald/docs/routing/handlers.md

 `@route` is a special handler because it is designed to allow more than one `HTTP` handler in one go.

-Sometimes you might want to have one [Gateway](./routes.md#gateway) that allows more than one HTTP operation but writting two different functions with roughly the same logic can be avoided by using this special handler.
+Sometimes you might want to have one [Gateway](./routes.md#gateway) that allows more than one HTTP operation but writing two different functions with roughly the same logic can be avoided by using this special handler.

 Example: